 Llandudno north shore is an easy fishing venue with free parking only 50 metres away, across the stone / shingle beach.
 I like free parking…Just leave it on the promenade, don’t forget it’s a very busy place in summer and parking can be a pain.
 Early on or heading into evening time is easiest time to grab a spot.

 North Shore is down the bottom end near the Little Orme.
 The fishing here is onto a sandy bottom once you clear the steep shingle.
-However the closer you get to the orme the rockier it gets and it is a tackle graveyard.
-If to your rear is the road you are generally ok, if the houses are behind you are into the rocks which start just before they are behind you.
-Closer to the orme the worse it gets.
-Maybe good for bass on the light gear, can’t see why not as I see plenty fishing the other side of the orme at Pethryn bay with LRF gear.
+However the closer you get to the orme the rockier it gets and it becomes a tackle graveyard.
+If to your rear is the road you are generally ok, if the houses are behind you are into the rocky section which start just before they are behind you.
+Closer to the Orme you get the worse it becomes.
+Maybe good for bass on the light gear, can’t see why not as I see plenty fishing the other side of the Orme at Pethryn bay with LRF gear.

 One conclusion myself and many others have come to is that this place fishes far better at night.
 Tried and tested many times.
-Blanks happen everywhere but during the day it can be very poor.
+Blanks happen everywhere but during the day it they happen a little too often here.
 At the end of August mackerel can be taken to feathers here but from experience these are usually joeys (small) in size.

 There are toilets up at the boating pool and a little cafe, 5-10 walk away which is handy if there is someone to watch your fishing tackle.